davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 ## CS 475 - Operating Systems

 ### Hwk: Parallel Edge Detection with `pthread`
 Ever wonder how self-driving cars detect lanes and boundaries to navigate safely on roads?
 Or how doctors use advanced imaging techniques to identify tumors with pinpoint accuracy?
 Edge detection enables these breakthroughs by highlighting the boundaries and transitions within images, making it possible to extract such meaningful information.
-From enhancing the safety of autonomous vehicles to advancing medical diagnostics, edge detection plays a critical role in industries ranging from transportation to healthcare, shaping the way we interact with the world and solve complex problems.

 <img src="figures/coins.jpg" width="300px">
 <img src="figures/coins-sobel.jpg" width="300px">